Campfire Recipes with Local Chefs

 Caramelized Crab Apple, Onion, Sage and Brie Bush Pie

-by Chef Jenni Lessard
+By Chef Jenni Lessard

 Yield 4 Pies